Claude von Riegan: Appearances

 Claude is a playable character in the video game Fire Emblem: Three Houses.
+His height is 175 cm and his birthday is on July 24.
 He, like multiple other characters in the game, has a Crest, an artifact inside of him that gives him powers beyond that of a normal human.
 He is the heir to the House of Riegan, the leading house of the Leicester Alliance, a territory in Fodlan.
 His birth name is Khalid, and he was the child of the king of Almyra and the daughter of Duke Riegan, facing discrimination for his mixed heritage both in Almyra and the Leicester Alliance.
 This caused him to become invested in ending Fodlan's isolation.
 He also changed his name to Claude to hide his lineage.
 He later enrolled at the age of 17 at the Officers Academy in Garreg Mach Monastery, operated by the Church of Seiros and Archbishop Rhea, serving as the house leader of the Golden Deer.
 He is able to have dialogue with certain characters both in and out of the Golden Deer, including the protagonist, Byleth, whom he can enter into a romance with if the character is female and serves as the professor of the Golden Deer.
 He is accompanied by Edelgard von Hresvelg, the leader of the Black Eagles, and Dimitri Alexandre Blaiddyd, the leader of the Blue Lions, hailing from the Adrestian Empire and the Kingdom of Faerghus respectively.
 If Byleth teaches the Golden Deer, Claude becomes intrigued in them due to Rhea's interest in Byleth as well as Byleth wielding the Crest of Flames and the Sword of the Creator.
 After learning more about Byleth, Claude vows to help them learn more about their origin and the Church.
 Eventually, Edelgard declares war on the Church of Seiros.
 If Byleth joined the Golden Deer, they become Claude's ally in this war, who allies himself with Dimitri in each route.
 If Byleth chose to ally with Edelgard, they will have to do battle against Claude.

 Byleth is put into stasis following Edelgard's declaration of war, leaving Claude, Dimitri, and Edelgard to wage war, with each of them assuming control of their respective territory.
-When Byleth reawakens five years later, they reunite with Claude, who secures Byleth's alliance by reiterating his promise to help Byleth learn the truth.
+When Byleth reawakens five years later, they reunite with Claude, who is now around 22 years old, and who secures Byleth's alliance by reiterating his promise to help Byleth learn the truth.
 Together, they manage to unite the Leicester Alliance and defeat Edelgard, with Byleth killing her.
 The war turned to Those Who Slither in the Dark, the group enabling Edelgard's war, doing battle with Nemesis, resurrected by Those Who Slither in the Dark to wage war on Fodlan.
 After killing Nemesis, Byleth and Claude vow to bring about peace, with Claude returning to Almyra to create ties between it and Fodlan.

 Claude was featured as part of a line of plush toys, including Byleth, Edelgard, Dimitri, and Roy.